AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 - Rows and Columns can be separate processes, too.
 - `code.js` doesn't need to expose anything else but the `addGrid()` and  `deleteGrid()` methods.
 - `addRows()` and `addColumns()` can belong to the `shapeUtils.js` module and imported in `documentSandbox/code.js`, while `createRect()` will be kept as private.
-- The Rows and Columns colors come from the UI as hex strings, like `"#ffcccc"`; we must write a function that extracts R, G, and B values and maps them to the (0..1) range the Document API deals with.

 <!-- Code below -->
 <CodeBlock slots="heading, code" repeat="2" languages="documentSandbox/code.js, documentSandbox/shapeUtils.js" />